glennhenry/cs-notes/docs/software-engineering/05-structural-patterns/structural-patterns.md

 Facade pattern advises simplifying a complex system by providing a unified and straightforward interface to the client.
 The system should feature an interface functioning as a "facade" or entry point to hide complexity underneath.

 The point is to simplify complex interaction within the system.
 Complex interaction can occur in single or multiple class.
 For example, a computer consist of CPU, memory, and hard drive.
-A non-facade way of doing this would be :
+A non-facade way of doing this would be:

 ```kotlin
 class CPU {